Insurance

 Let’s talk about how dental insurance has changed over the last 55 years.

-Dental insurance was brought into the market place in the late 1960s.
+A history lesson: Dental insurance was brought into the market place in the late 1960s.
 At that time the amount of money a dental insurance company would pay to an individual to have their mouth fixed was approximately $1,500.
-At the same time, you could by a Boss Mustang for about $3,200. $1500 was a lot of money in 1970.
+At the same time, you could by a Chevy Corvette for about $4,000 . $1500 was a lot of money in 1970.
 Well, things have changed.
-A comparable Mustang today would cost somewhere around $60,000.
+A comparable Corvette today would cost somewhere around $80,000.
 Interestingly enough, the amount that a dental insurance company will pay per year is $1000 (Blue Cross Blue Shield) to $3,000—in other words, for approximately 55 years, the amount a dental insurance company will pay in a year has hardly changed at all.

 Inflation has not spared the rest of the world.
-The cost of that Boss Mustang value is one twentieth of what it would be today.
-And so your dental insurance policy is only worth one twentieth of what it would have been worth in 1970.
-This is the central reason why dental insurance policies are frustrating for everybody: they’re worth much less than people are led to believe they’re worth, because for over 45 years the cost of dental care or—medicine for that matter—have increased significantly.
-Most inflation in medicine and dentistry run in the five to ten percent range per year.
+The cost of that Corvette has gone up twenty times.
+Stamps are 73 cents (they only sell "forever" stamps so you won't notice the hike).
+Your dental insurance policy is only worth one twentieth of what it was in 1970.
+This is the central reason why dental insurance policies are frustrating for everybody: they’re worth much less than people are led to believe they’re worth, because for over 55 years the cost of dental care & medicine have increased significantly.
+Inflation in medicine and dentistry run in the five to ten percent range per year.
 We can see that in our medical insurance premiums as they go up ten percent or more each year.